 Dalian is a hilly area with a lot of slopes.
 It is not safe and convenient to ride a bicycle here.
 Therefore, there are no bicycle lanes on the roads, and some Dalian people even do not know how to ride a bicycle.
 If you want to travel a little farther, public transportation is a more convenient option.
 Moreover, the buses in Dalian are electric, which is relatively stable and environmentally friendly.
-Dalian’s bus signs are also well planned; both the routes and stops are very clearly marked on the board.
+Dalian’s bus signs are also well planned; the routes and stops are very clearly marked on the board.
 Dalian also has a subway system.
 There are three lines in total, which can basically reach every corner of Dalian.
 Like other big cities in China, Dalian subways will be crowded with people; the buses and private cars on the road will lead to a traffic jam during the morning and evening peak hours, which sometimes will last for more than half an hour.

-What types of transportation you can take in China?
+What types of transportation can you take in China?
 Learn about the 6 TYPES OF MAIN TRANSPORTATION WHEN YOU LIVE IN CHINA

 The commodity price

 If you’re learning here with the best Chinese language school, Keats School, you will find it even much cheaper to live and study in Kunming.
-Your tuition fee of learning at Keats School will cover almost every daily expense item, including meals, accommodation, entertainment events, exercise facility and other facilities for Keats Students.
+Your tuition fee of learning at Keats School will cover almost every daily expense item, including meals, accommodation, entertainment events, exercise facility, and other facilities for Keats Students.

 Spots to visit

-Not only the cultural and historical sites you can visit here such as the Daguan Building, Three Pagodas of Chongsheng Temple in Dali and Courtyard of Bai group, but more natural amazing landscapes to enjoy.
+Not only the cultural and historical sites you can visit here, such as the Daguan Building, Three Pagodas of Chongsheng Temple in Dali, and Courtyard of Bai group, but more natural amazing landscapes to enjoy.
 The Tibetan group live in the Shangri-La of north Yunnan can bring peace and tranquillity into your trip; the Lugu lake and Naxi group will present you both primitive Matriarchal system and pure of nature; the tropical Xishuangbanna will bring you so much fun with the Songkran festival and its representative dai cuisine.

-If you are studying in Kunming, there are 6 PARKS YOU MUST SEE IN KUNMING
+If you are studying in Kunming, there are 6 PARKS YOU MUST SEE IN KUNMING.

 Delicious Foods to try